-The incidence of disability increases with age.
-The Americans with Disabilities Act of 1990 (ADA), as amended by the Americans with Disabilities Amendments Act of 2008, protects people of all ages who have physical or mental disabilities or a record of such disability, or who are perceived as having such disability.
+As people grow older, they are more likely to experience a disability.
+The Americans with Disabilities Act (ADA) protects people of all ages who have physical or mental disabilities.
+The act covers individuals with a record of a disability, as well as those who are perceived as having a disability.
 The ADA prohibits discrimination in employment, public services, public accommodations, transportation, and telecommunications.
 It affords protections equivalent to those granted under prior civil rights laws to people facing bias on the grounds of race, color, gender, religion, or national origin and seeks to end a legacy of segregation and degradation.
-The ADA also requires employers, public officials, and private entrepreneurs to make reasonable adjustments in their policies and practices to accommodate people with disabilities. (see Chapter 5, Employment—Employment Discrimination against Older Workers; Chapter 8, Long-Term Services and Supports—Expanding Home- and Community-Based Services; and Chapter 9, Livable Communities—Americans with Disabilities Act Implementation).
+The ADA also requires employers, public officials, and private entrepreneurs to make reasonable adjustments in their policies and practices to accommodate people with disabilities.
+The ADA requires public agencies to provide services and care for people with disabilities in the most integrated community setting possible.
+This is called the integration mandate. (see also Chapter 5, Employment—Employment Discrimination Against Older Workers; Chapter 8, Long-Term Services and Supports—Expanding Home- and Community-Based Services; and Chapter 9, Livable Communities—Americans with Disabilities Act).

 The federal government should make federally funded buildings and programs accessible to people with disabilities and should enforce the accessibility obligations of private providers of public accommodations, transportation, and telecommunications.

-In addition to complying with and enforcing the ADA, the Rehabilitation Act, and other federal disability rights statutes, state and local governments should implement state and local disability access and other antidiscrimination requirements that mandate more comprehensive protection than that provided by federal law.
+In addition to complying with and enforcing the ADA and other federal disability rights statutes, policymakers should implement state and local disability access and other antidiscrimination requirements that mandate more comprehensive protection than that provided by federal law.

 The federal government should encourage and expedite funding for priority research, demonstration projects, and referral programs for the design and distribution of technological devices that assist people with disabilities in leading meaningful and independent lives.